News bites: dancing llamas & doughnuts

 TikTok has taught people how to turn a humble plate of nachos into a party attraction that can take over an entire dining table, how to build your own marshmallow bomb and how a roll of bread can transform into a cloud.
 And now the app is bringing the most-followed food accounts together for the first Australian TikTok food festival.

-Running from May 17 to June 12, the festival will showcase the tastiest content and creator accounts, with TikTok recipe books, duets with world-class and celebrity chefs, easy recipes and food trends and cooking live streams that can teach you how to make everything from “squishy” desserts and “smash burgers” to ice cream for dogs.
+Running from May 17 to June 12, the festival will showcase the tastiest content and creator accounts.
+There’ll be TikTok recipe books, duets with world-class and celebrity chefs, easy recipes and food trends.
+You can also watch cooking live streams that teach you how to make everything from “squishy” desserts and “smash burgers” to ice cream for dogs.

-For a list of what’s on, head to the Discover page in-app, where you’ll find the official TikTok Food Festival Hub – the place to find out what’s happening during the festival, check out the fellow foodies to follow to fill your For You page with food, and find video recipes that you can cook, curated by Australian food media platforms Taste.com.au and delicious.
+For a list of what’s on, head to the Discover page in-app.
+Here you’ll find the official TikTok Food Festival Hub.
+It’s the place to find out what’s happening during the festival.
+You can also check out the fellow foodies to follow to fill your For You page with food.
+Plus you’ll find recipe videos curated by Australian food media platforms Taste.com.au and delicious.

 An all-round sweet day out